Traditional database systems were a centralised powerful database server that housed all operations pertaining to the database.

 - Deadlocks can be difficult to resolve over a distributed setup (Kandasamy, 2014).

-- Complexity with many systems distributed across the globe adds additional cost with setup, maintenance, upgrades and fault resolution.
+- The complexity with many systems distributed across the globe adds additional cost with setup, maintenance, upgrades and fault resolution.

 - Lack of standards (Thakur, n.d.).